CLICK BOOK TITLE

 It is the story of doubts explained away, animosities melted away, misunderstandings cleared away.
 It is your story and mine.
 For deep within each of us is everyone who ever met and struggled with Jesus.

-Do you have the courage to enter the lives of first-century disbelievers?
+Do you have the courage to enter the lives of first-century strugglers?

-To sometimes go into their subconscious mind as their disbelieving inner-self struggles with their believing inner-self?
+To sometimes go into their heart as their disbelieving-self struggles with their believing-self?
 Even in His infancy, Jesus awoke in them a longing that some did not even know they had.
 Come along ~ if you dare ~ on a journey when THEY MET JESUS and the hearts of those who sometimes doubted.

 BOOK 1: STAR SONG.
 Mary was too young, Elizabeth too old, Joseph too gullible, the shepherds too smelly, Anna too senile, Simeon too idealistic, Salome too flippant.
 The wise men should have minded their own business, Zachariah should have accepted he’d never have children.
 King Herod dared control God, the Bible scholars dared interpret God.